 Link above to charcoal soap recipe

-Rose clay or pink kaolin clay is another favorite.
+Rose clay or pink kaolin clay is another favorite natural color for handmade soap.
 Many beauty products in the market today use some type of kaolin clay.
 The rosy hue is beautiful in cold process soap.

 Kaolin clay is nature’s magic.
 Originally mined in China, kaolin clay was first used to make porcelain and other china.
 Today, they mine the clay in several countries across the globe.
 Beyond its molding ability, kaolin clay is full of mineral properties.
 Ultimately, making it a popular addition in beauty products.
 The clay comes in many colors, such as white, red, pink, green, and yellow.
 In order to achieve multiple colors, they add a careful mixture of plants and other minerals in.
 You can find great reading on kaolin clay at Kaolin | clay | Britannica.